computationalstylistics/computationalstylistics.github.io/_pages/resources.md

 The members of the group regularly conduct invited workshops at various places of the world, including yearly course offerings at [Digital Humanities Summer Institute](http://www.dhsi.org/index.php) (DHSI) in Victoria BC and [The European Summer University in Digital Humanities](http://www.culingtec.uni-leipzig.de/ESU_C_T/node/97) (ESUDH) in Leipzig.
 Below we aim to list some upcoming events:

 ### 2025 major workshops

 * 19-23 May [Interdisciplinary Methodologies in Linguistic Research](https://intermet.ijppan.pl/) in Kraków, Poland.
 Lectures offered by Joanna Byszuk, Maciej Eder and Rafał L. Górski.
 * 26-20 May [Digital Humanities Summer Institute](https://dhsi.org/) in Montreal, Canada.
 Week 1, taught by Joanna Byszuk and Jacek Bąkowski.
 * 21 July - 2 August [European Summer University in Digital Humanities "Culture & Technology"](https://esudh.github.io/) in Besançon, France.
-Course: Distant Reading in R. Analyse the text & visualize the data (Artjoms Šeļa, Czech Academy of Sciences and Giovanni Pietro Vitali, University of Versailles Saint-Quentin-en-Yvelines)
+Course: Distant Reading in R. Analyse the text & visualize the data (Artjoms Šeļa, Czech Academy of Sciences, and Giovanni Pietro Vitali, University of Versailles Saint-Quentin-en-Yvelines)